Skip to main content

 Drive Current Calibration

-• Enter the following command in the web console
+• Enter the following command in the web interface console

 _LDC_CALIBRATE_DRIVE_CURRENT

-• At this time, the printer will move to the center position and move the print head away from the heated bed
+• At this point, the printer will move to the center position and move the print head away from the heatbed

-• Then it will start automatic drive current calibration and automatically save after calibration
+• Then it will automatically start the drive current calibration and save it after completion

 Calibration Height